List of sports events affected by the new virus from China

 TENNIS

-Fed Cup Asia-Oceania Group I tournament moved from Dongguan to Dubai, United Arab Emirates, from March 3-7.
+Fed Cup Asia-Oceania Group I tournament moved from Dongguan, China to Dubai, United Arab Emirates from March 3-7.

 Davis Cup: China forfeited World Group I playoff vs. Romania in Piatra Neamt on March 6-7.